dingwilson/SwiftVideoBackground/README.md

 var backgroundVideo : BackgroundVideo!
 ```

-Use the `createBackgroundVideo` function, with the name of the video or gif under `name`, and the file type (popular ones include mp4, mov, and gif) under `type`.
+Use the `createBackgroundVideo` function, with the name of the video or gif under `name`, and the file type under `type`.
 You can also include an alpha value between 0 and 1 under `alpha`, to adjust the brightness of the video.
 ```swift
 backgroundVideo.createBackgroundVideo(name: "Background", type: "mp4")
 ```